isfarbaset/wicked-tiktok-analysis/README.md

-# What Made Wicked Go Viral on TikTok?
+# What Made Wicked Go Viral
 ## A Retrospective Data Analysis Study

 A complete data science project analyzing what audio features and cultural factors drove Wicked's viral success on TikTok following the November 2024 movie release.